 The good news is it’s a lot simpler than people make it.
 With just a few questions in mind, you can be confident and methodical as you get your ducks in a row and in the right pond.
 Pro tip: these questions should be revisited regularly.

-- What are the “experts” saying?
+What are the “experts” saying?
 Don’t look at articles and professional advice as a rule book, but as cues and context to apply to your situation.
 Despite what some people say, there is no fail-safe scientific formula.
 You should pay attention to best practices, but remember all expert advice has a shelf life.
 Check in on occasion to see what industry insiders are saying.
-Here are few infographics to get a good orientation.
+Here are few articles to get an educated orientation.